mamedev/mame/docs/source/commandline/commandline-all.rst

 | **-[no]rotate**
 |
 |	Rotate the game to match its normal state (horizontal/vertical).
-This ensures that both vertically and horizontally oriented games show up correctly without the need to rotate your monitor.
+This ensures that both vertically and horizontally oriented systems show up correctly without the need to rotate your monitor.
 If you want to keep the game displaying 'raw' on the screen the way it would have in the arcade, turn this option OFF.
 The default is ON (*-rotate*).
 |
 |